csesoc/projects-constitution/constitution.md

 csesoc-constitution
 ===================

-UNSW CSESoc's Constitution; Easily track changes and see who suggested what amendments.
+UNSW CSESoc Projects's Constitution; Easily track changes and see who suggested what amendments.

 # 1 INTRODUCTION

-    1.1 The official name of the society shall be Computer Science and Engineering Society of UNSW.
+    1.1 The official name of the society shall be CSESoc Projects.
-        1.1.1 The acronym of the society shall be CSESoc.
     1.2 The society shall be affiliated to Arc.
     1.3 The aims and objectives of the society are:
+        1.3.1 To create student-lead technical projects to support UNSW students.
-        1.3.1 To fulfil the specific social needs of CSE students; 1.3.2 To promote computing through technical and nontechnical oriented events to all students of UNSW; and 1.3.3 To establish rapport with external organisations/groups that are enthusiastic about computing.
-    1.4 During the course of affiliation, the society shall comply with any requirements of Arc.
+        1.3.1 To support and upskill all students in technical projects 1.3.3 To promote computing through technical events to all students of UNSW; and 1.4 During the course of affiliation, the society shall comply with any requirements of Arc.
     1.5 In all matters not specifically dealt with herein, the procedures set out in Guide for Meetings and Organizations by N.E.R.
 Renton (5th Edition) shall apply.